FooBarShebang/statistics_lib/Documents/Tests/TE003_data_classes.md

 **Test result:** PASS / FAIL

+___

+**Test Identifier:** TEST-T-325

+**Requirement ID(s)**: REQ-FUN-323

+**Verification method:** T

+**Test goal:** Check assignment and read-out of the data set name.

+**Expected result:** An arbitrary string name can be assigned to 2D data set, and it can be read-out.
+Until set, the name is set to **None**.

+**Test steps:** Instantiate 2D statistics class with arbitrary but proper data.
+Check that it has attribute *Name*, and its value is **None**.
+Assign (in turn) arbitrary string, integer, floating point number, boolean value and **None** to this attribute, and check that the value of the attribute is the passed value converted into string.

+**Test result:** PASS / FAIL

+## Tests definition (Demonstration)

+**Test Identifier:** TEST-D-300

+**Requirement ID(s)**: REQ-FUN-315, REQ-FUN-324

+**Verification method:** D

+**Test goal:** Generation of the statistical properties report

+**Expected result:** The textual, human readable report is generated in the expected form, and contains the proper values.

+**Test steps:** Instantiate 1D statistics class with arbitrary data.
+Print-out the value of its property *Summary*.
+Check that it contains all lines defined in the REQ-FUN-315, but it has no *Name* line.
+Print-out the values of the corresponding properties directly and visually compare with the report.
+Set an arbitrary string as *Name*.
+Print the report again.
+Check that the only change is that the respective line is added.

+Instantiate 2D statistics class with arbitrary data.
+Print-out the value of its property *Summary*.
+Check that it contains all lines defined in the REQ-FUN-324, but it has no *Name* line, and the *X* and *Y* sub-sets reports are present as well.
+Print-out the values of the corresponding properties (2D) directly and visually compare with the report.
+Print-out the values of the corresponding properties of *X* and *Y* sub-sets directly and visually compare with the report.
+Set some name in *X* sub-set.
+Check that it appears in the report.
+Set *Y* sub-set's name and the 2D set name.
+Check that they appear in the report.

+**Test result:** PASS / FAIL

 ## Traceability

 For traceability the relation between tests and requirements is summarized in the table below: